GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	If true, the default push refspec will be set to use forced
 	update to the remote when no refspec is given.
 By default, false.

+gerrit.maxRefsToLog
+:	Number of refs, that are pushed during replication, to be logged.
+	For printing all refs to the logs, use a value of 0.
+By default, 0.

 replication.lockErrorMaxRetries
 :	Number of times to retry a replication operation if a lock
 	error is detected.